 SEMINAR AUDIENCE: Although this seminar is an academic seminar, it has been designed with a variety of audiences in mind.
 Non-traditional students (i.e., professionals, individuals with an interest in this subject matter, etc.) as well as currently enrolled students are encouraged to participate in this seminar.
-All participants will receive academic credit, and nontraditional students will be enrolled as visiting students (at the undergraduate level) or studentsat-large (at the graduate level).
+All participants will receive academic credit, and non-traditional students will be enrolled as visiting students (at the undergraduate level) or students-at-large (at the graduate level).
+The pre-departure and post-seminar meetings will be held on dates to be determined and are required of all participants.
 Space is limited and qualified applicants will be accepted on a first-come-first-serve basis.

-SEMINAR SESSIONS: The seminar visits will average about two to three hours each day.
+SEMINAR SESSIONS: The seminar has approximately nine formal visits which will average about three hours each day.
 The type of presentation will vary from company to company; however, almost all presentations will include input by management personnel.
 The sessions may include lectures, panel discussions, plant tours, or some combination of all these elements.
 Past experience has shown that students learn a great deal from the question/answer session which is a part of each visit; thus, students' questions are highly encouraged.
 In addition, there are group meetings with faculty that average two hours each and organized tours as well as faculty-directed instruction during coach travel times between destinations.